savaslabs/local_stack/README.md

 }
 ```

+### Access to MySQL

+The Docksal environment is configured to expose MySQL on port 33306 of the host machine.
+It can be accessed with the following command:

+mysql -u root -proot default -h 127.0.0.1 -P 33306

 ### Performance tuning

 If the site is running slowly for you locally (i.e pages take more than a few seconds to load on average),